 The Drill Down, Issue #2: Introduction to the OCSNCOE

-The United States Coast Guard Outer Continental Shelf National Center of Expertise (OCS NCOE) is one of seven NCOE’s created to improve technical competencies, bolster marine inspector and investigator capabilities, and foster working relationships with industry.
+The United States Coast Guard Outer Continental Shelf National Center of Expertise (OCS NCOE) is one of six (originally seven) NCOE’s created to improve technical competencies, bolster marine inspector and investigator capabilities, and foster working relationships with industry.
 Under the Outer Continental Shelf Lands Act, the Coast Guard (CG) has regulatory responsibilities for the offshore oil and gas industry and “shall enforce safety and environmental regulations” to ensure safety of life and property on the OCS.

 Specialized deployable training has been developed that can be taken “on the road” for in-house training at CG staff or field offices.
 Finally, through valued partnerships with industry, the NCOE coordinates MODU ship ride opportunities for marine inspectors to gain exposure to real world operations by spending up to two weeks offshore.

-Members of the OCS NCOE have traveled throughout the United States and the world to assist CG units with OCS related inspections, responses, and investigations, as well as interacted with foreign OCS regulatory agencies.
+Members of the OCS NCOE have traveled throughout the United States and the world to assist CG units with OCS-related inspections, responses, and investigations, as well as interacted with foreign OCS regulatory agencies.
 As part of the CG and Bureau of Safety and Environmental Enforcement (BSEE) partnership, the OCS NCOE and BSEE training branch coordinate shared training opportunities including classroom and offshore on-the-job training.

 The OCS NCOE consists of three active duty and three civilian members.
 Although team composition may occasionally change, experienced personnel that specialize in the focus areas of the OCS NCOE are maintained.
 The collective and individual experience levels of team members provide for knowledgeable support to USCG headquarters offices, field operations and the regulated industry.